ologin/PIE-V/README.md

 ## Video Generation

-The paper uses provider-specific video-editing case studies for Seedance, Kling, Runway, Veo, and Sora-style workflows.
+The paper uses provider-specific video-editing case studies for Seedance, Kling, Runway, and Veo workflows.
 The examples document the representative cases used for the project page; the full text pipeline covers all five PIE-V error types.